mfarache/jekyll-now/_posts/2017-12-11-Url-Shortener-with-openfaas.md

 }
 ```

-Once we know our function code works locally, we can revert the change to use the proper URL.
+Once we check  our function code works locally, we can revert the change to use the  URL that points to mongodb, as within Docker Swarm container are accesible by name if they run within the same network.
+You can see that in the *docker-compose.yml* file both the mongodb and the urlshortener function are running in a overlay network named "functions"

 The following steps shows how I built my code function and pushed to my own Docker registry.
-If you intend to do any changes you should consider using your own registry and modify the docker-compose file so the function refers to your image.
+If you intend to do any changes you should consider using your own registry and modify the *docker-compose.yml* file so the function refers to your image.

 If we want to see everything in action